urosengineer/spring-boot-backend-portfolio/README.md

 ## Portfolio & Contact

-For more information, proposals, or consulting inquiries, please contact via Upwork.
+For more information, proposals, or consulting inquiries, please contact me via Upwork.

 ## License

-This project is provided as a demonstration portfolio and is not licensed for production use without consent.
+This project is provided solely as a demonstration portfolio.
+It is not licensed for production use without explicit consent.

 ## Contribution

-Portfolio-only: not accepting external contributions at this time.
+This is a personal portfolio project; external contributions are not being accepted at this time.

+---

+#java #kotlin #springboot #backend #api #microservices #automation #softwaredevelopment #devops #docker #restapi #enterprise #programming #softwareengineer #portfolio